 - Obviously, quite a lot of books were written before the automobile was invented.
 We could probably have a whole "Check Out Life Before Cars" section on how some classic works of literature might have easily resolved themselves if cars had been available.

-- While a period piece, in The Grapes of Wrath the Joads have to deal with a broken transmission — they have to find an old one in a junkyard and then install it themselves with only basic hand tools, something only the most hardcore car guys would attempt on a do-it-yourself basis and would require at least a hoist in any post-WW2 vehicle.
+- While a period piece, in The Grapes of Wrath the Joads have to deal with a broken transmission — they have to find an old one in a junkyard and then install it themselves with only basic hand tools, something only the most hardcore car guys would attempt on a do-it-yourself basis and would require at least a hoist in any post-World War II vehicle.

 - Invoked in Booth Tarkington's Penrod (set and published in 1914), the 12-year-old title character temporarily has use of a small outbuilding since the family horse has died and his father hasn't decided whether to get another horse or a car.
 One later edition's professorial introduction describes it as "no longer a stable but not yet a garage".

 - J.G.
 Ballard's Crash seems a bit dated in the way its characters eroticize car accidents, since it takes place at a time when not only was automotive design more self-consciously sexual, people did not generally wear seat beltsnote even though they were available, and airbags were not included in cars either, making the possibility of serious injury or death in a car crash more likely.

 - Nash Bridges' ultra-rare and expensive as a Renaissance sculpture Hemi'Cuda is beaten senselessly in both drag racing and maneuverability by a modern Mitsubishi Evo.
 Any Evo since the late 1990s.
 Then add a few hundred dollars' worth of mechanical improvements for the Evo...